BOSS Organizing Summer School

 Goals of BOSS

-Deepen participants’ knowledge of political organizing fundamentals and opportunities to apply their training to current local campaigns.
+Deepen participants’ knowledge of organizing fundamentals and opportunities to apply their training to current local campaigns.

 Provide local grassroots organizations with summer staff capacity, while giving current staff opportunities to sharpen their training, facilitation, and management skills.

-Each fellow earns a stipend of $4,800 to be engaged in a full-time, 8-week program that focuses on the fundamental tenets of community organizing.
+Each fellow earns a stipend to be engaged in a full-time, 8-week program that focuses on the fundamental tenets of community organizing.

 Program elements:

 Organizing Training: Fellows will spend the first two weeks of the program in training.
-The curriculum for organizing training is developed by Action St. Louis, in partnership with the Movement for Black Lives and Advancement Project.
+The curriculum for organizing training is developed by Action St. Louis.

-Boss Up Fridays: Participants spend every Friday in deep political education with experienced community and policy leaders, take cultural trips to deepen their understanding of the local context and history, or work collaboratively on one organization’s campaign.
+Boss Up Fridays: Participants spend every Friday with experienced community and policy leaders, take cultural trips to deepen their understanding of the local context and history, or work collaboratively on one organization’s campaign.

 Program dates and deadlines